andrea-spoldi/rusteeze/README.md

 - Handling multiple client connections concurrently using Tokio's async runtime.
 - Seamless proxying of Redis commands.

+## Disclaimer
+This service is not ready for production use and has not been thoroughly tested.
+Use it at your own risk.

 ## Features
 - **Concurrency:** Handles multiple clients simultaneously.
 - **Extensibility:** Modular design for easy future enhancements (e.g., load balancing, connection pooling).